 If any of the following are true, you should retain an attorney as soon as possible:

-6. You would like to dispute an adverse decision made by your employer, your employer’s insurance company, or your state’s workers’ comp division regarding your workers’ compensation claim.
+– You would like to dispute an adverse decision made by your employer, your employer’s insurance company, or the workers’ comp division regarding your workers’ compensation claim.

 If any aspect of your claim is in dispute with your employer, or your employer’s insurance company, it is important for you to obtain an attorney.
-In many states, the dispute process is highly legal, involving complex legal rules and procedures.
 You will likely be at a disadvantage if you do not retain an attorney to represent your interests in these proceedings.